Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 You're comparing two different tools here.
-Homebase is for running shift-based teams—think restaurants, retail stores, salons.
-You build schedules, people clock in and out, and you run payroll.
-Clockify is for tracking project time—freelancers logging billable hours, agencies tracking client work, teams that need to know who spent how long on what.
+Homebase is built for running shift-based teams.
+Think restaurants, retail stores, salons.
+You build employee schedules, people clock in and out, and you run payroll.
+Think freelancers logging billable hours, agencies tracking client work, teams that need to know who spent how long on what.

 Here's why that matters.
 You run a coffee shop?
 You need to know if you're overstaffed during the Tuesday lunch slump.
 You run a design agency?
 You need to know if that client project is eating more hours than you're billing for.
-Different problems.
+Different problems, different tools.

-Pick Homebase if: You're building weekly schedules for hourly shifts.
-Someone calls out Tuesday morning, you need coverage fast.
+Pick Homebase if you're building weekly schedules for hourly shifts.
+Someone calls out Tuesday morning and you need coverage fast.
 You want to see labor costs next to sales numbers.
 You want payroll to run from the same place you're tracking time.

 When Homebase makes sense: